mixedrgb/blazo/README.md

 It should only need the master API key for your account along with the account ID. it would be in the format `somethingsomething:somethingsomething`

-Using [this](LICENSE.txt) because I don't intend for this to be used by the outside world so why not.
+Using [this license](LICENSE.txt) because I don't intend for this to be used by the outside world so why not.